 Supply/cover/substitute teachers will always be in demand.
-The chances of a school operating on any given day with only its own set of permanent teachers is an absolute rarity.
+For proof, check the TES website.
+The chance of a school operating on any given day with only its own set of permanent teachers is an absolute rarity.
 So if you’ve had to leave your regular teaching post by chance or by choice, don’t despair at all as supply/cover work is always there and yours for the choosing.
-As a teacher for more than quarter of a century, I have picked up on tips and tricks from supply/cover teachers that make life more bearable.
+As a teacher for more than a quarter of a century, I have picked up on tips and tricks from supply/cover teachers that make life more bearable.
 Below I’ll talk about the five most important ones.

 Know who to please as the teacher in charge